 - seek support from others who have the same condition

-To assist you to make decisions about your health, you need to be able to assess which website offers the more reliable information.
+To assist you in making decisions about your health, you need to be able to assess which websites offer reliable information.

 Website reliability checker